 5. Helps Store Additional Important Information:

-An efficiently designed password manager understands that your usernames and passwords are not the only things that you need to store in a digital place.
+An efficiently designed password manager recognizes that your usernames and passwords are not the only information you need to store digitally.

 Considering this, many password managers offer the option to store your credit card details, debit card details, bank account details, and other sensitive information in one secure location.